wtthornton/LocalMCP/QUICKSTART.md

 ```

 This will demonstrate:
-- ✨ **promptmcp.enhance**: Enhance any prompt with perfect project context
+- ✨ **promptmcp.enhance**: Enhance any prompt with perfect project context and dynamic framework detection

 ## 5. Start PromptMCP